-If you haven’t tried making a stuffed acorn squash before, it’s time to do it – it looks really fun and fancy for guests but it’s easy to make – total win!
+If you haven’t tried making a stuffed acorn squash before, it’s time to do it!
+It looks really fun and fancy for guests, but it’s easy to make.
+A total win!

-The first step is to pre-bake your acorn squash – cut it in half, scoop out the seeds, drizzle with a little oil, and bake for 25 minutes at 400 degrees F.
+The first step is to pre-bake your acorn squash.
+Start by cutting it in half and scooping out the seeds.
+Then, drizzle with a little oil and bake for 25 minutes at 400 degrees F.

-Bring to a boil over high heat and then cover and let simmer about 15 to 20 minutes, or until the quinoa is cooked through and has absorbed all the liquid.
+Bring to a boil over high heat.
+Then, cover and let simmer about 15 to 20 minutes, or until the quinoa is cooked through and has absorbed all the liquid.

 Stir in the pecans, and then the mixture is ready to be spooned into your cooked acorn squash halves!
-Divide evenly between the squash (you may have some extra depending how big your squash is) and then sprinkle with feta cheese.
+Divide evenly between the squash (you may have some extra depending how big your squash is).
+Add a sprinkle of feta cheese.